-Our Freephone Better Together Helpline 0300 303 3920 remains open from Monday – Friday 9am-5pm.
+Our Freephone Better Together Helpline remains open from Monday – Friday 9am-5pm so if you would like information, advice, support or just a friendly chat, please call them on 0300 303 3920.
 Calls are being diverted to a mobile phone and then triaged to team members, who will make return calls to clients.
-We are experiencing high demand on our Helpline due to an increased number of people who are isolated, so do keep trying if you are unable to get through.

 Our Community Development activities are continuing as much as possible, and we are working with new and existing community groups to provide services and support in their community.